Why Do Plants Have Cell Walls

 Conclusion: The Indispensable Plant Cell Wall

 Plant cell walls are essential for plant survival and development.
+They are also a valuable resource for human society, providing food, fiber, building materials, and biofuels.
 They provide structural support, protection, and regulation of growth.
-They are also a valuable resource for human society, providing food, fiber, building materials, and biofuels.
 Continued research on plant cell walls will lead to new discoveries and innovations that will benefit both plants and humans.